Store-within-a-store: In supermarkets and hypermarkets

 In 2022 there were about 6000 Starbucks licensed stores, which included those located inside of supermarkets of the chains Kroger, Hy-Vee and Publix, as well as those inside gas stations, hotels, hospitals and airports.

 About 1,800 (as of early 2024) Target hypermarkets (superstores) in the U.S. feature a large section branded as CVS Pharmacy selling medicine and personal care products.
 CVS had acquired Target's pharmacy business in 2015 for about 1.9 billion USD.
 Target also has design, creative and store-in-store partnerships with brands like Apple, Disney and Starbucks.

 In 2001, Posten Norge, the Norwegian postal service, began to move away from standalone post offices to Post i butikk stores located in grocery stores.

 Some Walmart stores in the US and Canada contain restaurants like Starbucks, McDonald's, Burger King, Auntie Anne's, Mary Brown's, Tim Hortons, Hardee's, A&W, Domino's Pizza, Taco Bell, Papa John's, Little Caesars, Dairy Queen and Subway.

 All locations of Loblaws offer PC Mobile via mobile phone kiosks in Loblaws banner stores under the name The Mobile Shop.
 These stores also offer clothing from Joe Fresh via in-store sections.

-Canada Post has in-store Post Offices in Lawton's Drugs (Atlantic Canada), London Drugs, and Shoppers Drug Mart, it's also a service offered in stores owned and operated by the The North West Company in Northern Canada.
+Canada Post has in-store Post Offices in Lawton's Drugs (Atlantic Canada), London Drugs, and Shoppers Drug Mart, it's also a service offered in stores owned and operated by The North West Company in Northern Canada.

 Some wholesale stores offer in store services, for example Costco Wholesale offers in store Tire Centres, Hearing Aid Centres, Food Courts and Optical Departments.